What Investors Look For In a Pitch – Top Tips for Executives

 What Investors Look For: What Sets You Apart

 Your unique value proposition (UVP) explains how your solution stands out from the competition.
-Investors want to see that your tech business offers something that is not only innovative but also viable.
+Investors want to see that your business offers something that is not only innovative but also valuable.

 How to Present

-– Use comparative analysis to show how your offering outperforms existing solutions.
+– Use comparative analysis to show how your offering outperforms existing solutions or how customers can be won easily.

 Example

-In the KYC example above, we compared the time and effort the automated KYC solution saved vs the current manual approach that most banks used, thereby showing investors the obvious reason that customers would buy this new technology.
+In the KYC example above, we compared the time and effort the automated KYC solution saved vs the current manual approach that most banks used, thereby showing investors the obvious reason that customers were buying this new technology.

 What Investors Look For: Size and Growth Potential